dwihdyn/odoo-phonebook/README.md

+# Phonebook App : Build using Odoo framework

-# How to replicate this project :
+## How to replicate this project :

 1. Setup odoo11 app by following (https://linuxize.com/post/how-to-deploy-odoo-11-on-ubuntu-18-04/#disqus_thread) and npm install issue at (https://stackoverflow.com/questions/60637003/python3-odoo-typeerror-sys-print-is-not-a-function)
 2. Git clone this project anywhere you like (eg : `~/Documents/odoo/custom-modules/phonebook`)